joostiphone/Z390-Hackintosh-Joost/README.md

 41. 11-5-2023: Updated to OpenCore v0.9.2 and MacOS 13.3.1 (a) (22E772610a)

+# Testing with macOS Sonoma (macOS 14.0)
+1. Installing macOS 14.0 beta 1 via the regular Apple channels.

+2. Created a USB.
+Find the instructions here: https://github.com/joostiphone/MacOS-USB-Installer

+3. Created a first EFI based on the Ventura EFI.
+Forcing LILU to be loaded using bootargument.
+See

 # Download my latest EFI here (zip file):
 ![alt test](Pictures/Apple-icon.png)